-Regarding the prosecution's request for a clarification about whether "the doctor's testimony rose to the level of a bona fide physician-patient relationship," the district court stated:
+Regarding the prosecution's request for a clarification of whether the doctor's testimony rose to the level of establishing a bona fide physician-patient relationship, the district court stated:

-Based on his testimony, he indicated that he - he read their medical records, he saw them, and I think his total time was about half an hour totally spent with them, which, based on my own personal experience, I don't find inconsistent with my own doctor.
-So I guess it's a bona fide relationship.
+Based on his testimony, he indicated that he-he read their medical records, he saw them, and I think his total time was about a half an hour totally spent with them, which, based on my own personal experience, I don't find inconsistent with my own doctor.
+So I guess that's a bona fide relationship.

-The district court then entered an order of dismissal on the same day as the hearing, July 17, 2009.
+The district court entered an order of dismissal on July 17, 2009.

-The prosecution subsequently appealed the order of dismissal to the circuit court.
+The prosecution appealed the order of dismissal in the circuit court.
 On December 18, 2009, the circuit court issued an opinion and order reversing the district court's order and remanding the case to the district court for further proceedings.
 The circuit court ruled that the district court had abused its discretion by not binding defendants over for trial because it had improperly acted as a trier of fact.
 The circuit court ruled that, in this case, the affirmative defense must be addressed in the trial court in order for proper discovery and rebuttal to take place.